East Mountain Teaching: Shenxiu (神秀, 606?-706 CE)

-Yuquan Shenxiu's prominent position in the history of Chán, despite the popular narrative, is recognized by modern scholarship:
+Yuquan Shenxiu's prominent position in the history of Chan, despite the popular narrative, is recognized by modern scholarship:

 Kuiken (undated: p.
 17) in discussing a Dunhuang document of the Tang monk and meditator, 'Jingjue' (靜覺, 683- ca. 750) states:

 Jingjue's Record introduces Hongren of Huangmei 黃梅宏忍 (d.u.) as the main teacher in the sixth generation of the 'southern' or 'East Mountain' meditation tradition.
 Shenxiu is mentioned as Hongren's authorized successor.
 In Shenxiu's shadow, Jingjue mentions 'old An' 老安 (see A) as a 'seasoned' meditation teacher and some minor 'local disciples' of Hongren.

 Shenxiu wrote a treatise on meditation called the Kuan-hsin lun ("treatise on contemplating the mind").
 It combines some of the meditation practices taught by Zhiyi with ideas from the Awakening of Faith in the Mahayana.

 Hui-neng (六祖惠能 or 慧能大師)

 The story of Huineng is famously worded in the Platform Sutra, a text which originated after Shenhui's death.
 Its core may have originated within the so-called Oxhead school.
-The text was subsequently edited and enlarged, and reflects various Chán teachings.
-It de-emphasizes the difference between the Northern and the Southern School.
+The text was subsequently edited and enlarged, and reflects various Chan teachings.
+Although the Southern School traces itself to Huineng, the Platform Sutra de-emphasizes the difference between the Northern and the Southern School.

 The first chapter of the Platform Sutra relates the story of Huineng and his inheritance of the East Mountain Teachings.

 Wider influence of the East Mountain Teachings

-The tradition of a list of patriarchs, which granted credibility to the developing tradition, developed early in the Chán tradition:
+The tradition of a list of patriarchs, which granted credibility to the developing tradition, developed early in the Chan tradition: